MarvinKweyu/checklist/README.md

 ## Local installation

-Get the latest version of checklist from the releases page.
+Get the latest version of checklist from the [releases page](https://github.com/MarvinKweyu/checklist/releases).
 This includes installables for:

 - Android
-- Windows
+- Windows (In progress)

 ## Development

-Local development
+For local development, clone the repo, install the dependencies and run the project for your environment

 ```
 flutter pub get